AshkanFeyzollahi/fa-spellchecker/docs/source/quickstart.rst

     # Initialize spellchecker
     spellchecker = SpellChecker()

-    # Get the vocabulary
+    # Get the dictionary
-    vocabulary = spellchecker.vocabulary
+    dictionary = spellchecker.dictionary

     # Add the word you wish to add
-    vocabulary.delete_word("درخت")
+    dictionary.delete_word("درخت")
+    # equivalent: del dictionary["درخت"]

     # Now test it!
-    "درخت" in vocabulary # False
+    "درخت" in dictionary # False

-Setting a new frequency to words in vocabulary:
+Setting a new frequency to words in dictionary:

 .. code:: python